Mharbulous/Paginator/docs/tutorial.md

   height: 11in; /* Standard letter paper height */
   background-color: var(--paper-background-color, white); /* White background */
   box-shadow: 0 0 10px rgba(0, 0, 0, 0.1); /* Adds a subtle shadow */
-  padding: 0.75in; /* Adds internal padding (margins) */
+  padding: 0.75in; /* Adds internal padding (page-insets) */
   box-sizing: border-box; /* Include padding in width/height */
   position: relative; /* Needed for page number inside */
   overflow: hidden; /* Prevents content from spilling outside */ }
 ```

 This CSS for `.page-card` gives each card its dimensions (8.5 inches by 11 inches, or `--paper-width` and `--paper-height` via CSS variables elsewhere, which are set to these values).
 It gives it a white background and a shadow to make it look like a physical page.
 Crucially, it adds `padding: 0.75in`.
-This padding represents the margins of the page.
+This padding represents the page-insets of the page.

 **Why are the dimensions and padding important?**